 Assistant Director, Kristin BrethovaAs Assistant Director of Sustainability, Kristin Brethova's primary responsibilities are in operational sustainability, working with areas such as energy and the built environment, computing, food, purchasing, and resource use and recycling.
 Kristin joined the Office of Sustainability in July of 2014.

 Brethova graduated from Indiana University in 2008, and went on to earn a Master of Science in Environmental Science and Policy from the University of Chicago.
 She came to IUOS from Concordia College, where she was the institution's first Sustainability Coordinator.Contact: email@example.comPhone: 812-855-2678

 Project Coordinator, Hilary SmithHilary joined the Office of Sustainability in June 2015.
-Smith earned Bachelors of Arts in Communications and Culture and Spanish Language and Literature from Indiana University.Contact: email@example.comPhone: 812-855-3730
+Prior to working for IOUS, she spent several years working with the President's office of Indiana University.
+Smith earned Bachelors of Arts in Communications and Culture and Spanish Language and Literature from Indiana University.Contact: firstname.lastname@example.orgPhone: 812-855-3730

 Engagement, Celia Daniels